 We are a free, private and confidential service.

 Our counsellors are educated and trained to work together with you.
 We have made a commitment to the community to help survivors of sexual violence.
-We help women, men and children.
+We help children and adults.

-If you are a child, adolescent or an adult, including males, and have been sexually violated whether recently or in the past, WE CAN HELP.
+If you are a child, adolescent or an adult and have been sexually violated whether recently or in the past, WE CAN HELP.

 Sexual Violence is any form of sexual activity or sexual touching that was not consented to, unwanted, forced, or where tricks and/or bribes were used.
 Sexual Violence is a crime of violence committed against the will of the survivor where consent was not obtained.
 Consent is comprised of words or actions that show a knowing, active and voluntary agreement to engage in a mutually agreed-upon sexual activity.